-Living in an urban community, it’s not uncommon for a neighbour to need to access their neighbour’s adjoining land.
+Sometimes a neighbour needs to access your land.
 For example, they might want to run a pipe to a water source, or perhaps run another for drainage purposes.
 They may even need to drive through a section of their neighbour’s property to be able to access their own.
-Historically, if this happened, the neighbour (the dominant tenement) needed to negotiate with the adjoining land owner (the servient tenement) to come to an agreement about access and use.
+Historically, if this happened, the neighbour (the dominant tenement) needed to negotiate with you (the servient tenement) to come to an agreement about access and use.
 This happened through the registration of the Grant of an Easement.
 The document granting the easement defined the location where access was needed, for example, the access road or line the water pipes would follow.
 It formally set out the rights of the parties in detail.
 The easement was then registered.
 Depending upon the degree of intrusion into the rights of the servient tenement, an amount of monetary compensation would also be agreed upon.
 Usually the dominant owner would pay all the costs of implementing the agreement too.
 This led to disputes when the neighbour needed access and they just weren’t able to get it at all.

 The legislation parliament put in place to solve these dilemmas is found in Section 88K of the Conveyancing Act 1919 (New South Wales).
 It grants the Supreme Court the power to make an order imposing an easement if the easement is reasonably necessary for the effective use or development of other land that will have the benefit of the easement.
 However, there are conditions which must be satisfied before the Court will exercise the power.
 They are:

 If the Court decides to grant the easement, it must specify the terms of the easement.
 It must also identify the persons or bodies who have the right to release, vary or modify the easement.
 At this time, the Court also ensures the applicant for the easement pays any due compensation to those affected by it.
 The Court decides the amount of compensation it considers appropriate.
 Alternatively, it may determine compensation is not payable because of the special circumstances of the case.
-The costs of the court proceedings are usually payable by the applicant.
+The costs of the court proceedings are usually payable by the person who wants the easement.

 We hope you found the information in this article valuable but keep in mind it is no substitute for legal advice.
 If you have received a letter about a proposed easement on your property and need further legal assistance, please contact us at Know the Law or feel free to use one of our recommended lawyers.
 We have a good network of lawyers who can help you should you need it.